 - Teach a course or seminar on an APRP-related topic

 Please follow Steps 1-5 below to file your continuing education credits online.

 "Log-in" to the Nacha.org website using your email address, then enter your password.

-Navigate to "My Profile," located at the top of the homepage.
+Scroll down to the blue "My Account" menu on the left.
 Click on "APRP Education Credit," then click on "Pay Credit Submission Fee."

-Complete the payment process, then navigate back to APRP Education Credit under "My Profile."
-Click "Add Your Credits" to open the Self-Reported Credits box.
+Complete the payment process.
+Click "Report APRP Credits" to open the Self-Reported Credits box.